missionpinball/mpf-docs/versions/roadmap.rst

 We’ve already `demonstrated a feature <https://www.youtube.com/watch?v=0HouBZHx2uQ>`_ of the Mission Pinball Framework where we use an iPhone app as a “second screen” for a pinball machine.
-We can imagine players being able to customize their iOS app to show whatever data they want—score, ball, shots lit, strategies, etc.—which they can then set on the glass near the flippers.
+We can imagine players being able to customize their iOS app to show whatever data they want—score, ball, shots lit, etc.—which they can then set on the glass near the flippers.
 The machine could also send all DMD information and animations to that device and the player wouldn't have to take their eyes off the flipper area.

+The mobile app could have a "helper" mode where it knows exactly what's going on in the game and can tell you want to shoot for—kind of like if you had a world-class player standing over your shoulder and telling you want to do.

 The mobile app could also let you know when it's your turn (in case you walked away from the machine), or when a certain machine you're waiting in line for is free.
 (Maybe you